imgrimist/Sorpo-Spells-ATT/README.md

 Make sure you have Node version: **18.17.0**
 You can get that here: https://nodejs.org/dist/v18.17.0/

-Once you have node installed, run `npm i att-client`, along with `npm install att-string-transcoder`.
+Once you have node installed, run `npm i att-client`, along with `npm install att-string-transcoder` in command prompt.

+**To actually start the bot**, run `cmd` in the directory of the folder containing the files and click enter.
+Once you click enter you'll be met with a console, type `node .` and click enter in the console.

+(NOTE: You **NEED** a bot made by Alta to do this.
+Email `support@altavr.io` to get one.
+Make sure you state your Alta username + what you want your bot to be called)
 # HOW TO USE SPELLS

 **--Important Info--**